JerryHol/bhconfig/README.md

      - Default Planqi BH.dll 1.9.9 (official release) [here for reference](https://github.com/planqi/slashdiablo-maphack/releases)

 # Adding Holy Grail items to config
-* This config already includes many of the holy grail items you're looking for, but if something is missing that you specifically want to add, you can do so like this:
+* Our configs already include many of the holy grail items you're looking for, but if you want to add All missing grailers you have a couple of options:
+* Automated method:
+     * -1.
+Download and install the [slashdiablo chrome extensions](https://chrome.google.com/webstore/detail/slash-diablo-tools/hfbigecinjgkbmdldhgogmdjfblpkagp) via google chrome, if you have it installed already, make sure it's updated
+     * -2.
+Restart the browser, then navigate to your grail.slashdiablo.net account, There will be a button on the top right for "BH Filter Missing Items". click it.
+It will copy all lines for your missing items list for that account.
-* Make sure to turn ON maphack override option in SlashDiablo Launcher before editing your BH.cfg file.
-* Close D2.
-Simply Copy the lines you want from [here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt), then in your BH.cfg file in your slashdiablo/d2 folder under the section labled "ADD HOLY GRAIL ITEMS HERE" paste them and save.
-* If you dont see that line, you can add these items under the "UNIQUES AND SETS" part of your BH.cfg config and it should work perfectly.
+     * -3.
+Make sure to turn on maphack override option in slashdiablo launcher before editing your bh.cfg file.
+Close D2 and any errors.
+Then in your BH.cfg file in your slashdiablo/d2 folder under the section labeled "ADD HOLY GRAIL ITEMS HERE" paste them and save.
+If you don't see that line, you can add these items directly under the "UNIQUES AND SETS" part of your BH.cfg config and it should work perfectly.
+You can do this periodically and replace these lines in your config as you find items instead of refreshing it manually.
+Save it.
+You're done!
-* BE WARNED: your ping level must match the lines TIER number to notify you of the drop
+* If you want to do this manually or want to add something specific:
-* NOTE: in the link above for grail items, all uniques are Tier 4 items, All sets are Tier 5 items.
+     *  Go [here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt) for a list of all uniques and set lines that are ready to be used.
+All uniques are Tier 4 items there, All sets are Tier 5 items.
 Feel free to change them as you wish.
+Simply copy the lines you want from that link then follow step 3 above.
+     *  BE WARNED: your ping level must match the lines TIER number in the in-game BH settings to notify you of the drop
      *  %TIER-X% REQUIRES BH 1.9.9 to work.
 If you dont want to use on 1.9.9, simply remove %TIER-x% from all the lines.